 A Disciplinary Panel sits as a panel of three and comprises of a Panel Chair and two other Regulatory Tribunal members.
 At least two of the three must be independent Members (non RICS members).
 The Chairs are appointed following training to lead the conduct of the hearing, and direct parties.
 A Disciplinary Panel is assisted by an independent Legal Adviser who assists the panel on matters of law and procedure; however, all decisions of law and fact are for the Disciplinary Panel to make.

-A Disciplinary Panel's role is to hear disciplinary cases involving Regulated Members, to make findings of fact in relation to allegations brought by RICS, to decide whether a Regulated Member is liable to disciplinary action and, if so, to consider whether a sanction should be imposed.
+A Disciplinary Panel's role is to hear disciplinary cases involving Regulated Members, to make findings of fact in relation to allegations brought by RICS, in order to determine whether a Regulated Member is liable to disciplinary action and, if so, whether a sanction should be imposed.
 Sanctions are imposed in accordance with the Sanctions Policy – see Our regulatory rules and procedures (rics.org) for details.